Get the Site Right

 There are rules that developers need to follow to contain and manage sediment on their work site in a responsible manner.
 It is against the law to breach these rules.
 Local councils and the NSW Environment Protection Authority have the power to issue penalties from $8000 to $15,000 for each incident.

-WE ALL HAVE A PART TO PLAY IN PROTECTING SYDNEY’S WATERWAYS.
+WE ALL HAVE A PART TO PLAY IN PROTECTING OUR WATERWAYS.

-Report all pollution incidents, including poor sediment control, to your local council or contact the NSW Environment Line on 131 555.
+Members of the public are encouraged to report pollution incidents, including poor sediment control, to their local council or the EPA’s 24/7 Environment Line on 131 555.

 Home builders and renovators